 - You will want to consult with your academic advisor along the way as you begin to plan out your thematic.
 Possible thematic foci could be: social movements, social policy, social justice, race and ethnic studies, class, community studies, gender, inequality, health, environmental sociology, education, family, religion, globalization, sustainability.

 Honors may be granted in Sociology for a well-researched, analytically sophisticated, and finely crafted thesis within the range of 50 to 100 pages.
 Students should begin discussing the possibility of an honors thesis in the early fall of their senior year at the latest and register for SOCI 405 for the spring.
-A proposal with preliminary bibliography is due by the week after Thanksgiving to the faculty person teaching SOCI 405, the advanced research seminar.
+A proposal with preliminary bibliography is due by the week after Thanksgiving to the faculty teaching SOCI 405, the advanced research seminar.
 Students will work closely with the faculty teaching 405 but may seek guidance from other members of the faculty both within and outside the department.
 Only the best projects will be granted Honors, but any student who completes the project will receive credit for SOCI 405.
 Detailed guidelines are available on the department's web page.

 Careers: The Department’s emphasis on critical thinking and developing analytical, quantitative and qualitative research skills, as well as its interdisciplinary focus, prepares Sociology majors for a wide range of occupations.
-This is evidenced by the jobs in which recent graduates are employed: teaching human relations skills to corporate executives, urban administration, counseling, film production and distribution, teaching, public relations, editor-in-chief of a newspaper, restaurant management, librarianship, advertising, free-lance non-fiction writing, and research for non-profits.
-Majors have gone on to earn advanced degrees in Sociology and in law, social work, economics, journalism, public health, medicine, and religion.
+This is evidenced by the jobs in which recent graduates are employed: teaching human relations skills to corporate executives, urban administration, counseling, film production and distribution, teaching, public relations, editor-in-chief of a newspaper, restaurant management, librarianship, advertising, free-lance non-fiction writing, and research for non-profit organizations.
+Majors have gone on to earn advanced degrees in Sociology, and in law, social work, economics, journalism, public health, medicine, and religion.
 A number are teaching at the university level.
 Sociology prepares students well for the helping professions, research on social problems, law, and policymaking.
 It appeals especially to students with interests in the practical handling of human affairs, psychotherapy, philosophy, public relations, public administration, cross-cultural studies, and social thought.